ebzzry/ebzzry.github.io/fkd/en/symbols-marks.md

 They are also used when writing quotes (attributions):

-- “Supposing is good, but finding out is better.”―Samuel Clemens
+- “Supposing is good, but finding out is better.”—Samuel Clemens

 Another popular application of double quotes is when they’re used as scare quotes–used to indicate irony, and non-standard meanings: